Skip to main content

 Protect Your PowerPoint VBA Code from Reverse Engineering

-Compile PowerPoint macros into native DLLs — your slide generators, branding tools, and presentation add-ins stay hidden inside compiled bytecode.
+Compile PowerPoint macros into native DLLs - your slide generators, branding tools, and presentation add-ins ship as compiled bytecode instead of readable VBA.

 Why VBA Password Protection Fails for PowerPoint